dwightwatson/validating/README.md

     }

     return Redirect::route('posts.show', $post->id)
-    	->withSuccess("How easy was that, Batman?");
+    	->withSuccess("Your post was saved successfully.");

+### Bypass validation

-However, if you're the kind of cowboy who wants to save without performing model validation you can too.
+If you're using the model and you wish to perform a save that bypasses validation you can.
 This will return the same result as if you called `save()` on a model without the trait.

     $post->forceSave();